Sam Trautman: Rambo III (1988)

 Trautman tracks John Rambo down to a Buddhist Monastery in the jungles of Thailand and tries to convince Rambo to join him on a mission in Afghanistan to supply Stinger missiles to the Afghan Mujahideen rebels, fighting the invading Soviet armies.
 Rambo refuses to join, because he wants to put his violent past behind him and start a new life, and Trautman understands.
 Trautman undertakes to deliver the shipment himself, but is captured by the Soviets in Afghanistan and Rambo decides to launch a one-man rescue mission into the Russian prison camp so he can get his only friend back home.
 Once again, Trautman's warnings about Rambo's brutality fall on deaf ears, and Trautman is saved by John.
 Trautman's role in Rambo III has been described as "a well-meaning, but naive extension of the broken and mismanaged American military system".

 Later films

 The character's fate after Rambo III was never explained in the 2008 film, Rambo, but because Richard Crenna died before the film was made, it can be assumed that Trautman died between Rambo III and Rambo.
 Sylvester Stallone himself explained that the character died the same day Richard Crenna died.
-Even though Trautman was originally supposed to be replaced by James Brolin, Stallone felt it would be disrespectful to replace Crenna.
-In the fourth film, Trautman only appeared in flashbacks using archive footage from the previous films.
-The fourth film is dedicated to Crenna's memory.
+Even though the role of Trautman was originally supposed to be recast with James Brolin, Stallone felt it would be disrespectful to replace Crenna.
+The fourth film, also titled Rambo, was dedicated to Crenna's memory.
+Trautman only appeared in this film in flashbacks using archive footage from the previous films.

 In the 2019 installment Rambo: Last Blood, the character appears in archival footage during the credits.

+John Rambo (2027)

+In this film, Trautman will be portrayed by David Harbour.